14 Oct 2013 0001 GMT+0000

 … There is no doubt that the Sydney Opera House is his masterpiece.
 It is one of the great iconic buildings of the 20th century, an image of great beauty that has become known throughout the world—a symbol for not only a city, but a whole country and continent.

-In 2007, UNESCO recognized the site’s importance and heritage value to modern architectural history by listing the Opera House as a UNESCO World Heritage Site.
+In 2007, UNESCO recognized the site’s importance and heritage value to modern architectural history by inscribing the Sydney Opera House to the list of UNESCO World Heritage Sites.
 The Opera House was the youngest cultural site at 33 years of age to be included on the World Heritage List, and one of only two cultural sites listed while the building’s architect was still alive.
 Utzon died one year later in 2008, never having returned to Australia to visit the completed building.
 Even from afar, The Opera House never strayed far from his thoughts.

 The Aboriginal name for this location is “Tu-bow-gule” or “”Djubuguli”, next to “warrang” (now, Sydney Cove).
 Bennelong Point was named after Woollarawarre Bennelong who was of the Wangal people to the west, even though geographically, the location was inhabited by the Gadigal people.
 Formerly a small island connected to the mainland at low tide, this spit of land was used by the Gadigal people as a place for gatherings and celebrations.

-I first set foot in Sydney and Australia in 2007.
-Whenever I’m in the city for any length of time, I’m compelled to return to Sydney Cove.
+I set foot in Sydney and Australia for the first time in 2007.
+Since then, whenever I’m back in the city, I’m compelled to return to Sydney Cove.
 The sight of the Harbour Bridge and the Opera House tells me all is right in this part of the world.
-If Sydney becomes home one day, home won’t be complete without those two landmarks.

 • Sydney Opera House: Utzon Design Principles – May 2002, PDF.